MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dns-guidance.md

 A DNS query request may time out if the DNS server forwards the query to unreachable Forwarders or Root Hints.
 Follow these steps to troubleshoot this issue:

 1. Open the DNS console on the DNS server, and check whether Forwarders or Conditional Forwarders are reachable.
 If some of the forwarders are unreachable, remove them.
-2. If the DNS server does not have to use Forwarders and Root Hints, open the DNS console on the DNS server, open the server **Properties** window, select **Advanced**, and then turn on **Disable recursion**.
+2. If the DNS server doesn't have to use Forwarders and Root Hints, open the DNS console on the DNS server, open the server **Properties** window, select **Advanced**, and then turn on **Disable recursion**.
 (This also disables Forwarders.)

 ### Event ID 4004 and event ID 4013